tvdboom/ATOM/docs_sources/user_guide.md

 classes to apply [data cleaning](#data-cleaning) and [feature engineering](#feature-engineering) transformations to the data.
 This tooling should be able to help you apply most of the typically needed transformations to get the data ready for modelling.
 For further fine-tuning, it is also possible to pre-process the data using custom transformers.
 They can be added to the pipeline using atom's [add](../API/ATOM/atomclassifier/#add) method.
-Remember that all transformers are only applied on the dataset in the current branch.
+Remember that all transformations are only applied to the dataset in the current branch.

 <br>